pohjus/tamk-5G00DL98-3002-solutions/README.md

 # tamk-5G00DL98-3002

-Example repository for course tamk-5G00DL98-3002
+tamk-5G00DL98-3002 solutions for the exercises.